Jay Hammond: Governor of Alaska

 Hammond was elected governor in 1974 in a close result over incumbent William A. Egan.
 The race was complicated by two major factors, amongst others.
 One was a reversal of roles of sorts, where Hammond and his running mate Lowell Thomas Jr. were identified as conservationists, confusing and splitting the traditional party base.
 The other was the appearance, for the first time, of a substantial third-party candidate, Fairbanks miner and real estate developer Joe Vogler.
 Vogler's open contempt for the environmental movement created a further voter rift which no doubt helped Hammond.

 As governor during the biggest economic boom in Alaska's history, the construction of the Trans-Alaska Pipeline System, Hammond oversaw the creation of the Alaska Permanent Fund.
 The concept of the Permanent Fund, originally championed in 1969 by then-governor Keith Miller and Anchorage Times publisher and editor Robert Atwood on the eve of the Prudhoe Bay oil lease sale, lay dormant for years as a result of the legislature spending the proceeds of the lease sale and construction delays associated with the pipeline.
 During his first term as governor, Hammond, along with a young state representative from Kenai named Hugh Malone, conceived a program to invest oil royalties to cover future state budget shortfalls as well as create a long-term savings account.
 Alaska voters approved a constitutional amendment establishing the Permanent Fund in 1976, one of the rare exceptions to the constitutional intent of not dedicating funds for a specific purpose.

+Hammond sought a second term in 1978, but first faced a contentious Republican primary challenge from former governor Wally Hickel.
+The race was exceptionally close and was decided by a razor-thin margin.
+After the votes were tallied, Hammond was declared the winner by only 98 votes, with a final count of 31,921 to Hickel's 31,823.
+Hickel contested the result in court, alleging "malconduct" by election officials.
+The case, Hammond v.
+Hickel, reached the Alaska Supreme Court, which ultimately upheld Hammond's primary victory, finding that while some "minor irregularities" had occurred, they were not "sufficient to cast substantial doubt on the outcome of the vote."
+Undeterred, Hickel ran in the general election as a write-in candidate, where he came in second place, but Hammond ultimately won re-election.